Checkmarx/Kotlin-SCP/src/m1-improper-platform-usage/README.md

 We can obtain the admin's credentials in this case.

-Here is another example allowing to add a new account into the Kotlin Goat app:
+Here is another example allowing an insertion to add a new account into the Kotlin Goat app:

 ```
 $ adb shell content insert --uri content://com.cx.vulnerablekotlinapp.accounts/Accounts  --bind username:s:kotlin --bind password:s:goat